 If you are incarcerated as Child Protective Services (CPS) is investigating an allegation of abuse or neglect of your child, it is likely to be one of the most frustrating experiences of your life.
-Every fiber of your being is crying out to help your child but you are behind bars.
+Every fiber of your being is crying out to help your child, but you are behind bars.
 You have all the time in the world to think about what is happening to your child.
-That thinking will without a doubt turn into one thing: worry.
+That thinking will, without a doubt, turn into one thing: worry.

 I can tell you from experience that your worrying about the CPS case will not accomplish anything of value for you.
 The only thing you can do is take advantage of the opportunities that you have to have a meaningful impact on your child’s case.
-Just because you are incarcerated doesn’t mean that you are going to lose your voice as far as communicating what you believe your child needs to succeed in life.
+Just because you are incarcerated doesn’t mean that you will lose your voice as far as communicating what you believe your child needs to succeed in life.

 The CPS caseworker in your case will….

 Do you have relatives who are ready and willing to care for your child?
 Have you provided that information to the caseworker?
 You ought to do so as soon as the case begins because it takes time for CPS to investigate potential homes for your child.
-Even if CPS’ stated goal is to reunite your child with their other parent, it won’t hurt to provide the name and contact information for a relative of yours who you believe would be a suitable caretaker for your child- just in case that goal changes.
+Even if CPS’ stated goal is to reunite your child with their other parent, it won’t hurt to provide the name and contact information for a relative who you believe would be a suitable caretaker for your child- just in case that goal changes.

 -The CPS caseworker will tell you what kind of contact you can have with your child.
-You are obviously in a unique situation being that you are incarcerated, so it isn’t as if you can call your child whenever you want and go over to see him or her.
-An adult has to facilitate visitation for you, so you should speak to the caseworker in order to learn what is allowed and what is not allowed as far as visitation is concerned.
+You are obviously in a unique situation, being that you are incarcerated, so it isn’t as if you can call your child whenever you want and go over to see him or her.
+An adult has to facilitate visitation for you, so you should speak to the caseworker to learn what is allowed and what is not allowed as far as visitation is concerned.

-The caseworker from CPS will have seen situations like yours before and can help you to better understand why you are allowed the visitation that you are, and what you can do to get more time with your child.
+The caseworker from CPS will have seen situations like yours before and can help you better understand why you are allowed the visitation and what you can do to get more time with your child.
 For instance, it may be that CPS has made recommendations about minimizing contact with you until it can be shown that your child can handle visits to prison.
 Your facility may have limits as to how much contact is allowed, as well.
 Rely on the caseworker and your attorney to help guide you in this area.

 -The CPS caseworker will help you by providing you with information so long as you are detailed and direct with him or her.
-You should ask him or her point blank what you need to do in order to increase the amount of contact you have with your child.
+You should ask him or her point blank what you need to do to increase the amount of contact you have with your child.
 To be unclear is to be unkind.

 What services are available to you as an incarcerated parent?

-There may be educational programs that will allow you to better find work after you get out of prison.
+There may be educational programs that will allow you to better find work after getting out of prison.
 That alone will decrease your chances of every ending up back in prison in the future.
 Religious services through a prison chaplain can also help you if you are a person of faith.

 What are the basic rules associated with a child visiting you in prison?

 Your attorney and the caseworker will contact the officials at your facility and work to get visitation set up so that the sessions can occur without a hitch.
-Both parties need to know what the specific visitation policies of your facility are and what restrictions are in place so that your child and their foster family doesn’t show up and have to go home because they are not on your list of approved visitors, for example.
+Both parties need to know the specific visitation policies of your facility and what restrictions are in place so that your child and their foster family don’t show up and have to go home because they are not on your list of approved visitors, for example.

-If you are going to have only limited opportunities to spend time with your child you will want to make sure that you take advantage of every moment afforded to you under your court orders and the visitation policies of your facility where you are staying.
-In tomorrow’s blog post we will begin by sharing information about how you can best take advantage of the time that you have with your child.
+If you are going to have only limited opportunities to spend time with your child, you will want to make sure that you take advantage of every moment afforded to you under your court orders and the visitation policies of your facility where you are staying.
+In tomorrow’s blog post, we will begin by sharing information about how you can best take advantage of the time that you have with your child.

 In the meantime, if you have any questions about the material that we shared with you today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to learn more about our office and to ask questions about your particular circumstances.
+These consultations are a great opportunity to learn more about our office and ask questions about your particular circumstances.
 Stop wondering what an attorney would say about your case and find out from one of our lawyers.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

 Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.